Table of Contents

 Bonus – catch an artist in motion

 I was lucky to catch Liam Bononi painting the above mural on Cavell Street and I returned a few days later to see the finished piece.
+I’m told this mural has been changed since.

 The same thing happened when I spotted Akse (at least I think it was him) working on the Squid Game mural on Copperas Street.
 I came back later to photograph that one, too – am I dedicated to Manchester street art or what?